DirtyHarryLYL/HAKE-Action/README.md

 ## Citation
 If you find our work useful, please consider citing:
 ```
-@article{li2020pastanet,
+@inproceedings{li2020pastanet,
   title={PaStaNet: Toward Human Activity Knowledge Engine},
-  author={Li, Yong-Lu and Xu, Liang and Liu, Xinpeng and Huang, Xijie and Xu, Yue and Wang, Shiyi and Fang, Hao-shu and Ma, Ze and Chen, Mingyang and Lu, Cewu},
+  author={Li, Yong-Lu and Xu, Liang and Liu, Xinpeng and Huang, Xijie and Xu, Yue and Wang, Shiyi and Fang, Hao-Shu and Ma, Ze and Chen, Mingyang and Lu, Cewu},
-  journal={CVPR},
+  booktitle={CVPR},
   year={2020}
 }
 @inproceedings{li2019transferable,
   title={Transferable Interactiveness Knowledge for Human-Object Interaction Detection},
   author={Li, Yong-Lu and Zhou, Siyuan and Huang, Xijie and Xu, Liang and Ma, Ze and Fang, Hao-Shu and Wang, Yanfeng and Lu, Cewu},